inab/rd-connect-user-management/README.md

 * MIME::Base64
 * Text::Unidecode

+For the user-management REST API these additional dependencies are required:

+* Dancer2
+* Plack::Middleware::Deflater

 These programs use a configuration profile, which must be based on the provided [template file](template-config.ini).

 ## RD-Connect user creation and password emailer [create-rd-connect-users.pl](create-rd-connect-users.pl)